India test-fires long range surface-to-air missile developed with Israel

 India, which shares borders with nuclear-armed China and Pakistan, is likely to spend $250 billion over the next decade to upgrade its military.

-It is the world’s biggest buyer of defence equipment but Modi is trying to build a defence industrial base in the country to cut overseas purchases.
+It is the world’s biggest buyer of defense equipment but Modi is trying to build a defense industrial base in the country to cut overseas purchases.

 The test-firing of the missile system, jointly developed by India and Israel, was carried out by warship INS Kolkata, the Ministry of Defence said in a statement said.

-The aerial defence system includes a radar for detection, tracking and missile guidance.
+The aerial defense system includes a radar for detection, tracking and missile guidance.

-Only a small club of countries including the United States, France, Britain and Israel possess such capability, a Defence Research and Development Organisation spokesman said.
+Only a small club of countries including the United States, France, Britain and Israel possess such capability, a Defence Research and Development Organization spokesman said.